getsolaris/getsolaris/README.md

 ### Military
-- 🪖 Discharged from the Navy
+- 🎖️ &nbsp; Discharged from the Navy

 ### Skills